I played a LOT of baseball (and later, softball) in my life.

 He calls for a suicide squeeze bunt!

 I believe he’s lost his mind, but nevertheless, I acknowledge receiving the sign.
+(Had I done really something stupid like call timeout to get a clarification, it would have totally destroyed the element of surprise.

 Here comes the runner!